From network television to feature film, 775 Media specializes in finding projects with a strong vision and taking them from concept to completion.

 In 2007, JBA wrote and successfully developed his first television concept for Canadian broadcast and has since used his acting profile to leverage, build and maintain positive relationships with broadcasters and producers throughout the world.

 His behind the camera work has also won him many accolades including nominations for AMPIA Best Screen Writer (2017) (Drama under 30 Minutes), Best Dramatic Feature (2016) and a Governor Generals Award nomination for Canadian History (2016).

 JBA’s industry relationships, skills, experience and “hands-on” approach, make him a strong and valuable asset to film and television production and creative development.

-Alone - and targeted - on an isolated farm, 12 year old Henry finds himself at the center of a maelstrom of terror, and a dark family legacy, when his secretive grandfather dies suddenly in the night.
+Alone and targeted on an isolated farm, 12 year old Henry finds himself at the center of a maelstrom of terror and a dark family legacy after his secretive grandfather dies suddenly in the night.

 Rob Grant and Mike Kovac receive a disturbing fan video inspired by their previous horror movie, Mon Ami, motivating them to investigate the responsibility of filmmakers in portraying violence in movies.
 In their pursuit of the truth they are unwittingly introduced to the real world of violent criminals and their victims.

 Bored with responsibility an immortal shape-shifting being sets out for some long overdue self-indulgent adventure among the four races of man.